-We now present a characterization of the derivative of the mutual information between the channel input and output, with respect to the SNR level $\gamma$ in the Negative Binomial Channel. \begin{theorem} Let non-negative random variable $X$ satisfy the Input Regularity Property, i.e. $\E X \ln \left( \frac{2X}{1+X} \right)<\infty $.
-Let $Y_\gamma$ denote the output of the Negative Binomial channel with input $X$ at SNR level $\gamma$.
+Specializing Theorem~\ref{thm:levy-i-mmle} to the negative binomial channel leads to the following. \begin{theorem} Let non-negative random variable $X$ satisfy $\E X \ln \left| \frac{2X}{1+X} \right|<\infty$.
+Let $Y_\gamma$ denote the output of the negative binomial channel with input $X$ at SNR level $\gamma$.
 Then,

-where the loss function $\ell_{\textrm{NB}}$ is defined as,
+where the loss function $\ell_{\mathsf{NB}}$ is defined as,